Rental Guides · Last updated 2 June 2026

 Quick Summary

-- The legal deposit (fianza) is exactly one month's rent, with a maximum of two additional months as guarantee
+• The legal deposit (fianza) is one month's rent for unfurnished properties, two months for furnished, with up to two additional months as an optional guarantee (aval)

-- Minimum contract length is five years for individual landlords, seven years for companies
+• Minimum contract length is five years for individual landlords, seven years for companies under the current LAU

-- You can leave after six months with 30 days notice, no penalty
+• You can leave after six months with 30 days written notice

 Why Does This Matter for Gibraltar Workers?

-Most people renting in La Linea to work across the border come from the UK, and UK rental law is completely different from Spanish law.
+Most people renting in La Linea to work across the border come from the UK, and UK tenancy law is completely different from Spanish law.
 Different deposit rules, different notice periods, different rights.
-If you sign a contract in La Linea without understanding the LAU, you could end up paying more upfront than you need to, or worse, not knowing your own rights when something goes wrong.
+If you sign a contract in La Linea without understanding the LAU, you could end up paying more upfront than you need to, or not knowing your rights when something goes wrong.

 The good news?
-Spanish rental law is actually quite tenant-friendly.
-More so than the UK in several ways.
-Here is how it all works.
+Spanish rental law is genuinely tenant-friendly, more so than the UK in several ways.
+Here is how it works.

 What Is the LAU and Why Should You Care?

-The Ley de Arrendamientos Urbanos (Urban Leases Act) is the Spanish law that governs every residential rental contract in the country.
-It was originally passed in 1994 and has been updated several times since, most recently through the 2023 Housing Law that brought in rent increase caps and stronger tenant protections.
+The Ley de Arrendamientos Urbanos (Urban Leases Act) is the Spanish law governing every residential rental contract in the country.
+Originally passed in 1994, it has been updated several times since, including through a 2023 Housing Law that brought in rent increase caps and stronger tenant protections.

 Every rental contract you sign in La Linea falls under this law.
-It does not matter if the contract is written in English, the LAU still applies.
-And it overrides any clause in the contract that tries to take away your legal rights.
+It does not matter if the contract is written in English.
+The LAU still applies, and it overrides any clause that tries to remove your legal rights.

 How Much Deposit Do You Actually Pay?

 This is where most confusion happens.
 In the UK, deposits can be five or six weeks rent.
-In Spain, it is simpler but there are rules.
+In Spain, the rules are clearer but vary depending on whether the property is furnished or unfurnished.

 The fianza is not kept by the landlord.
-By law, it must be deposited with the Junta de Andalucia (since La Linea is in Andalusia).
-Many landlords skip this step, which is technically illegal but extremely common.
-If you want to check, ask for the deposit receipt.
+By law, it must be deposited with the Junta de Andalucia, since La Linea sits in Andalusia.
+Many landlords skip this step, which is technically illegal but reportedly common practice.
+Ask for the deposit receipt if you want to verify compliance.

 Your landlord must return the fianza within 30 days of the lease ending.
-They can only deduct for actual damage beyond normal wear and tear, and they need invoices to prove it.
+Deductions can only be made for actual damage beyond normal wear and tear, and the landlord must provide invoices to justify each one.

 How Long Is the Contract?

 This surprises most British renters.
-Under the LAU, the minimum contract duration is:
+Under the current LAU, the minimum contract duration is:

-- 7 years if the landlord is a company or entity
+• 7 years if the landlord is a company or legal entity

-You might see a contract that says "one year."
-That is fine.
-But by law, the tenant has the right to extend it annually up to the five or seven year minimum.
-The landlord cannot kick you out before that unless they need the property for personal use (and they must prove it).
+You will often see a contract written for one year.
+That is common and legal.
+But the LAU gives the tenant the right to extend it annually up to the five or seven year minimum.
+The landlord cannot end the tenancy early unless they can formally demonstrate they need the property for their own personal use.

-After the initial five or seven years, the contract auto-renews for three more years unless either side gives notice.
+After the initial five or seven year period, the contract auto-renews for three more years unless either party gives notice.

 Can You Leave Early?

 Yes.
-This is one of the most tenant-friendly parts of Spanish law.
+This is one of the most tenant-friendly parts of Spanish rental law.

-- No penalty required (though some contracts include a penalty clause for the first year, capped at one month rent per remaining year)
+• No penalty applies as standard, though some contracts include a clause for early exit in the first year (typically capped at one month rent per remaining year)

-For Gibraltar workers, this is excellent.
-If your job changes or you decide to move across the border, you are not trapped in a long lease.
-Six months and you are free to go.
+For Gibraltar frontier workers this matters a lot.
+If your job changes or you decide to move across the border, you are not locked in indefinitely.
+Six months and 30 days notice, and you are free to go.

 What About Rent Increases?

-Under the current Housing Law, annual rent increases are capped.
-For 2024 the cap was 3%, and for 2025-2026 it is tied to a new reference index that typically runs below inflation.
-Your landlord cannot just decide to raise the rent by whatever they want.
+Under current Spanish housing law, annual rent increases are capped.
+Public records show the cap was 3% for 2024, with subsequent years tied to a new government reference index that has typically tracked below general inflation.
+Your landlord cannot simply decide to raise the rent by whatever amount they choose.

-The increase can only happen on the contract anniversary date, and the landlord must give you at least one month written notice before applying it.
+The increase can only apply on the contract anniversary date, and the landlord must give at least one month written notice before applying any change.

-With the Gibraltar treaty expected to go live in April 2026, demand for La Linea rentals is likely to increase.
+With the Gibraltar-Spain treaty provisional application expected on 15 July 2026, demand for La Linea rentals is likely to rise.
 But rent increase caps still apply to existing contracts.
-Your landlord cannot suddenly double the rent because the border opened.
-If you are already in a contract, you are protected.
+If you are already in a tenancy when the border arrangements change, you are protected from sudden increases regardless of what happens at the frontier.

 What Must Be in the Contract?

-- Deposit amount (fianza) and any additional guarantee
+5. Deposit amount (fianza) and any additional guarantee (aval)

-- Who pays what for utilities, community fees (comunidad), and IBI (property tax)
+6. Who pays what for utilities, community fees (comunidad), and IBI (the property tax equivalent)

 By default, IBI and community fees are the landlord's responsibility.
-Some contracts try to pass these to the tenant.
-This is legally allowed if specifically agreed in writing, but you should negotiate.
-In La Linea, community fees typically run 30 to 80 euros per month depending on the building.
+Some contracts attempt to pass these to the tenant.
+This is legally permitted only if agreed in writing, so it is worth negotiating before you sign.
+Ask about community fees upfront as they vary significantly between buildings.

 Red Flags in La Linea Rental Contracts

-- "No refund" clauses on deposits: Unenforceable.
-The LAU requires return within 30 days
+• "No refund" clauses on deposits: Unenforceable.
+The LAU requires the fianza to be returned within 30 days of the lease ending.

-- No inventory list (inventario): Always insist on one.
-Take dated photos of everything.
-Without an inventory, any deposit dispute becomes your word against theirs
+• No inventory list (inventario): Always insist on one.
+Take dated photographs of everything before you move in.
+Without an inventory, any deposit dispute becomes your word against the landlord's.

-- Cash-only rent payments: Avoid.
-Always pay by bank transfer so you have proof
+• Cash-only rent payments: Avoid.
+Always pay by bank transfer so you have a documented paper trail.

 Do You Need a NIE to Rent?

 Most Gibraltar frontier workers already have one.
-If you do not, you can apply at the Comisaria de Policia in Algeciras or La Linea.
-It takes a few weeks.
-Some landlords will let you sign with a passport while your NIE is being processed, but utilities companies will not set up accounts without one.
+If you are applying fresh, you can do so at the relevant Comisaria de Policia.
+Processing takes several weeks.
+Some landlords will accept a passport while your NIE is being processed, but utility providers will generally not open accounts without one in place.

 The Language Barrier

 Contracts in La Linea are almost always in Spanish.
-Some agents offer English translations, but the legally binding version is the Spanish one.
-If your Spanish is not strong enough to understand every clause, get someone to translate the key parts before you sign.
+Some agents offer English summaries, but the legally binding version is always the Spanish one.
+If your Spanish is not strong enough to follow every clause, get someone to check the key parts before you sign.

 Frequently Asked Questions